 I first lived on the outskirts of a small town, and later our family moved to a working farm.
 I could drive a tractor by the time I was twelve and helped with the production of tender fruit.
 And mucked out stalls.
-The big draw on the farm was that we had lots of farm animals and most importantly - horses.
-We also had a wonderful cottage in the northern woods on a small lake.
+The big draw on the farm was that we had farm animals and most importantly - horses.
+We had a cottage in the northern woods on a small lake.
 Those things are huge influences in my writing.
 My dad was a lawyer and my mom was a nurse.
 They were fantastic role models.
 My best inspiration comes to me when I am in quiet country settings - and then the words and pictures just flow like magic!

 'The purpose of art is washing the dust of daily life off our souls.'
 Pablo Picasso

-But passion has to be there - and the ability to share the passion with someone else.
+Passion has to be there - and the ability to share the passion with someone else.